openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Unmaintained Components
 -----------------------
 In the case of unmaintained components, nominations will be made to the scrum-of-scrums to fill the vacancy.
+Nominations can be made by any member of the community including the nominee themselves.
 If there is no objection from existing maintainers, the role will be conferred.

 If consensus cannot be reached lazily, a vote of existing maintainers will be taken.
 Maintainers can approve a nomination with the approval